Arkansas Hunting Law: A Comprehensive Guide

 Common Mistakes to Avoid

-Talking to Prosecutors Without Counsel: Anything you say can be used against you in both criminal and administrative proceedings.
+• Talking to prosecutors without counsel — anything you say can be used against you in both proceedings

-Disposing of Evidence: Never throw away, modify, or “clean up” anything related to your citation until your case is completely resolved.
+• Disposing of evidence — never modify or “clean up” anything related to your citation until the case is resolved

-Continuing to Hunt: Additional violations while your case is pending can result in enhanced penalties and demonstrate a pattern of non-compliance.
-Speak with a qualified attorney to determine your next move.
+• Continuing to hunt — additional violations while your case is pending can result in enhanced penalties

-Assuming it is Minor: Even citations that seem minor can have dire consequences.
-Every hunting violation deserves careful consideration and appropriate response.
+• Assuming it’s minor — every hunting violation deserves careful consideration and appropriate response

 The key to successfully managing a hunting citation is immediate, appropriate action.
 The decisions you make in the first few hours and days after receiving a citation often determine your case’s outcome.